Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ![Files](/Assets/Screenshots/PIM/DataTypes/Files.png "[Files]")

 The data type *Files* is used to attach files.
 You can configure the filename prefix of the uploaded file, the allowed number of files and the file extensions.
 The uploaded files are displayed in a list in the product view.
-In the PIM basic product set, the following attributes have the data type *Files*:
+In the *PIM Basic Set*, the following attributes have the data type *Files*:
 - Files

 ### Configuration